4th in Amazon’s Best Sellers in Chinese History

-The book is now available through Amazon.com as either a paperback or Kindle digital version.
-A description of the plot follows:
+The book is now available in a revised edition through Amazon.com as either a paperback, Kindle digital version or as an Amazon Audible book.

 It was the year 1858 and three young run-aways; Jason Brandt, son of a Hong Kong missionary, his friend Wu Sek-chong and the beautiful and defiant Black Jade; set off to find the capital of the rebel Taiping Tienkuo, The Heavenly Kingdom of Great Peace.
 Established in 1851 by a failed civil service candidate who claimed to be the little brother of Christ, the semi-Christian Taiping Kingdom, had made a dramatic and bloody bid to overthrow the Confucian rule of the Ch’ing Dynasty.